High Voltage Power System Earthing Design process ready for connection to the grid

-With over 20 years experience, there isn’t a scenario or problem that our Earthing Consultants and highly qualified CDEGS accredited Research Engineers haven’t seen or solved, which means you can breath a little easier knowing your Earthing System Design is in safe hands.
+With over 25 years experience, there isn’t a scenario or problem that our Earthing Consultants and CDEGS accredited Research Engineers haven’t seen or solved, which means you can breathe a little easier knowing your Earthing System Design is in safe hands.

-Using the latest world renowned industry accepted CDEGS software - Studies include fault current distribution (or split), earth potential rise (EPR), and safety voltages (Touch and Step) are studied.
+Using the latest world-renowned industry accepted top 1% version of CDEGS software – Studies include fault current distribution (or split), earth potential rise (EPR), and safety voltages (Touch and Step) studies.
 These are packaged into a visual format that not only achieves compliance but can be understood by all disciplines involved in the project, not just the electrical team.

 Safety Calculations and Hot Site Assessment